aashan10/php-demo/docs/07-database-models.md

 ## Models

 Models are classes that represent a single table in your database.
-They should extend the `Elementary\Database\AbstractModel` class, which provides the core ORM functionality.
+They should extend the `Elementary\Database\Model` class, which provides the core ORM functionality.

 The only requirement for a model class is to define the static `$tableName` property.